-GCSE English Literature introduces you to a range of texts from across the three main literary genres: poetry, prose and drama.
-You will explore the texts and their contexts, analysing them in close detail and looking at character and theme development across whole texts and, when it comes to poetry, across different texts.
-You will get to know the set texts well and be able to quote from them in the closed-book exams, though the papers will also print extracts from the set texts to allow you to delve closely into the writer's language.
+IGCSE English Literature introduces you to a range of celebrated and diverse texts from across the three main literary genres: poetry, prose and drama.
+You will explore the texts and their contexts, analysing them in close detail and looking at character and theme development across whole texts and, when it comes to poetry, comparing two different poems from the set anthology on a chosen theme.
+The majority of the exam papers will focus on the set texts you study over the 2-year course, with one section devoted to Unseen Literature, which will assess your skills in literary analysis when presented with a poem you will not have seen before.